-B. ENFORCEMENT ACTIONS TAKEN DURING CALENDAR YEAR 2011
+B. ENFORCEMENT ACTIONS TAKEN DURING CALENDAR YEAR 2013

 The Right-to-Know Unit of State Police is empowered under the Hazardous Material Information Development, Preparedness, and Response Act to enforce the chemical inventory and release reporting provisions of the law as promulgated in the Right-to-Know Rules.
-These rules and Tier Two forms are mailed to businesses all over the state each December in preparation for the March 1st reporting deadline.